jermspeaks/christmas-adventure/sections/section-43.md

 *So Alistair Finch had motive,* you thought. *But he also had an alibi, according to what you'd heard.
 He was at an auction in the city, with dozens of witnesses.*

 "What about Marcus?" you asked.
-"Or Beatrice?
+"Or Velma?
 They were both here when it happened."

 "We're looking into everyone," Officer Martinez said.
 "But I need you to let us do our job.
 This is a murder investigation, not a game."